oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

     testnet
   ```

-- `bootstrap` bootstrap selected network and deploy helper balance inspector contract.
+- `bootstrap` bootstrap sandbox and deploy helper Taquito view contract.
   If selected network is `sandbox` this command needs to be run each time sandbox
-  is restarted, for other public networks like `testnet` is it enough to run this
-  command once.
+  is restarted.
+This command has no effect on other network types and can be skipped.

   Example: